videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 :::note

-If your project has set `android.useAndroidX=true`, but configuration `:app:debugRuntimeClasspath` still contains legacy support libraries, then set `android.enableJetifier=true` in the `gradle.properties` file to migrate your project to AndroidX.
+If your project has set `android.useAndroidX=true`, then set `android.enableJetifier=true` in the `gradle.properties` file to migrate your project to AndroidX and avoid duplicate class conflict.

 :::